-The basic issue is that the second-floor hospital above the cell block was removed and no roof was ever built to replace it.
+The second-floor hospital above the cell block was removed and no roof was ever built to replace it.
 The structure has held up very well given the century of deterioration.
 Any roof needs to have a very slight slope, consistent with the original construction.